ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 decrease the overall anonymity set size.
 As an example, the number of Clients that have solved a CAPTCHA in the past day, that have a valid account, and that are running on a trusted device is less than the number of Clients that have solved a CAPTCHA in the past day.
-Attesters SHOULD not admit attestation procedures that result in small anonymity sets.
+Attesters SHOULD NOT be based on attestation procedures that result in small anonymity sets.

 Depending on the issuance protocol, the Issuer may necessarily learn